HelgeGehring/gdshelpers/docs/index.rst

   - Includes parameterized paths and Bézier curves.
   - Automatic smooth connection to a target point/port
   - The size of the waveguide can be tapered (linear or by a user defined function), which can e.g. be used for optical edge coupling or electronic contact pads
+  - Allows to design slot-waveguides and coplanar waveguides (with arbitrary number of rails)
 * Different types of splitters:

   - Y-splitter